ishwarya0603/Multimodal-DeepFake-Detection/README.md

 Due to large class imbalance between real and fake videos in the dataset, three techniques of balanced sampling was implemented: class balanced sampling, Identity balanced sampling and Manipulation aware sampling.
 Spatial heatmap to predict fakes:
 <img width="4500" height="1500" alt="annotated_heatmaps" src="https://github.com/user-attachments/assets/2dbb83aa-2961-41bf-a482-88c5b2051319" />

-# Spatial model predicting fake videos:
+### Spatial model predicting fake videos:
 <img width="869" height="802" alt="true pos" src="https://github.com/user-attachments/assets/78b9a0da-6859-4298-8996-04d43054aa07" />

 For temporal training, we performed feature training to extract .npy files from the dataset using the freezed backbone of the EfficientNet-B2 for faster and efficient training.
 Three types of temporal models were trained on the extracted features - Temporal Convolution Network (TCN), Bi-LSTM(Long Short Term Memory) and Temporal Transformer.

 The performance of each model as a comparison is plotted below.
 <img width="1317" height="370" alt="Screenshot (99)" src="https://github.com/user-attachments/assets/d1b7ff3d-67a0-46ca-a314-f559eb7b91c8" />
 <img width="1079" height="511" alt="Screenshot (98)" src="https://github.com/user-attachments/assets/ca378f1b-ce70-48d4-9584-2e75f23a51c5" />
 The chosen bi-LSTM model is further fine-tuned using contrastive learning using Triplet Loss.

 ## Audio Training (CRNN):
-For detecting audio inconsistencies, temporal audio models like CRNN is used on the widely recognized ASV Spoof 2019 dataset =, achieving an accuracy and AUC of 99%.
+For detecting audio inconsistencies, temporal audio models like CRNN is trained on the widely recognized ASV Spoof 2019 dataset, achieving an accuracy and AUC of 99%.

-Audio comparison (Real vs Fake):
+### Audio comparison (Real vs Fake):
 <img width="4552" height="2445" alt="fakeavceleb_spectrogram_comparison" src="https://github.com/user-attachments/assets/92ddc483-0d5d-4206-830b-3f5662eddbd2" />

+Contrastive Learning is further applied on all the three embeddings - Spatial, Temporal and Audio embeddings in order to generalize the final model even to unseen datasets.

+Further on, we aim on incorporating Fusion with Gated concatenation fusion to enable the model to identify which modalities to trust more and which model is more trustworthy.
+(Work in Progress)